About me

 Interests

-- I am broadly interested in computational social science, natural language processing, and human-computer interaction.
+- I am broadly interested in multilingual NLP, human-computer interaction, computational social science, and linguistics.

 Highlights